Rudy-Code/to-do-list/README.md

    Open project in VS Code and open dist folder and next click the index.html.
 Run it with Live Server or open the index.html file in the browser.

+4. 4. or open the page by going to this link: <a href="https://rudy-code.github.io/to-do-list/dist/index.html"> https://rudy-code.github.io/to-do-list/dist/index.html </a>

 ## Version History

 - alpha